hughbien/notebook/longevity_diet.md

 Your Life, Your Decision
 ========================

+It may not be worth giving up the pleasures of food to extend your youthful life.
+It's your decision.
+Keep in mind that there are no absolutes, you can still eat anything you want in moderation.

+CR should not be attempted if you are pregnant, not fully grown, have a history of eating disorders, or have not consulted a health-care professional.

+There are three ways to implement CR:

+1. weight watching
+2. calorie counting
+3. measuring health markers

+For weight watching, you should have a **set point** which is the weight your body naturally wants to be at given no exercise and allowing yourself to eat whatever you want.
+Implementing CR should result in losing 10%-25% of that weight.

+Calorie counting is just what it sounds like, keep a diary of the food you eat.
+First, stick with the same amount of calories but replace the food so it's healthier (more veggies and nutrient-rich).
+Then slowly reduce your calories.

 The Longevity Diet as a Way of Life
 ===================================

+You can mix and match what you eat as long as you get a variety of veggies and nutrient-rich foods.
+You can eat whenever you want, do whatever fits your schedule best.
+Don't reduce calories immediately, it needs to be a gradual change.
+Focus on veggies and fruits and think of it as a rainbow:

+* blue - blueberries
+* purple - red cabbage, black olives, grapes, plums, blackberries, eggplants
+* red - beets, tomatoes, red peppers, red onions, apples, cherries, watermelon, strawberries, rasberries
+* orange - carrots, melons, oranges, tangerines, peaches, apricots
+* yellow - corn, bananas, lemons, grapefruit, pineapple
+* green - cabbage, lettuce, bok choy, broccoli, sprouts, kale, spinach
+* white - cauliflower, garlic

+Plants will form the bulk of your diet.
+Aim for the good fats like monounsaturated fats instead of saturated fats.
+Fatty food should include more omega-3 like virgin olive oil and flaxseed oil.

+Your priorities are:

+1. reduce intake of calories
+2. eat enough protein for body weight and level of CR
+3. get adequate amounts of omega-3 fatty acids
+4. eliminate processed foods from diet

+You can do it in steps:

+1. eliminate all junk food and empty calories
+2. start introducing more veggies and fruits to your diet
+3. make sure you have all the nutrients required
+4. avoid sugars

 Your Daily Food Diary
 =====================
 Parenting the Longevity Diet Lifestyle